fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 <details>
 	<summary>Iblis refused to bow down to Adam</summary>

+Iblis wanted to rule over his own kingdom and kept it to himself.
+Allah wanted to reveal his dark thoughts, so He created Adam.
 The Qur’an tells the story of Iblis several different times, each time offering different facets of the story.
 The version most relevant for our purposes, is in the seventh sura.

 	We created you, We formed you; and then We commanded the angels, "bow down before Adam," and they bowed.
 But not Iblis; he refused to be one of those who bow.